irinatu17/Holiday-Planner/README.md

 ### Surface

-The combination of blue and yellow colours was chosen to create a sleek, calm and reliable feel.
-As well as the idea of using different shades of white, and different shades was chosen to give more space and volume.
+The combination of **blue** and **yellow** colours was chosen to create a sleek, calm and reliable feel.
+As well as the idea of using different shades of white, and different shadows was chosen to give more space and volume.
 The colour scheme is consistent and does not hinder readability in any way.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>